73.166 Scarce Brindle Copyright Martin Evans

 Immigrant

-Similar species: The red-brown form of Clouded-bordered Brindle Apamea crenata is smaller (18 to 22mm), with a forewing that is paler at the base, has a smaller elongated yellowish oval and a with a yellowish kidney mark.
-The Scarce Brindle has a kidney mark with a white outer edge.
+Similar species: The red-brown form of Clouded-bordered Brindle Apamea crenata is smaller (18 to 22mm), with a forewing that is paler at the base, has a more elongated yellowish oval and a yellowish kidney mark which lacks the white outer edge.

 Forewing: 19 to 24mm